The Ministry of Defence have confirmed that all Type 45 Destroyers will have recieved upgrades to their power systems by the mid-2020s.

 Jeremy Quin, Minister for Defence Procurement, stated:

-The programme is dependent on the availability of ships to undertake the upgrade, balanced against the Royal Navy’s standing and future operational commitments.
-It is still the case that all six Type 45 ships are expected to have received their PIP upgrade by the mid-2020s.”
+It is planned that all six Type 45 ships will have received the PIP conversion by the mid-2020s.
+The programme is dependent on the availability of ships to undertake the upgrade, balanced against the Royal Navy’s standing and future operational commitments.”

 What’s the issue?